 - X Mac OS X:

 - ./Contents/MacOS/share/qgis/python/plugins/Users/\$USERNAME/.qgis/python/plugins

 - Windows:

-- C:\Program Files\QGIS\python\plugins

-C:\Documents and Settings\\$USERNAME\.qgis\python\plugins
+C:\Program Files\QGIS\python\plugins C:\Documents and Settings\\$USERNAME\.qgis\python\plugins

-If the installation is successful, a confirmation message will appear telling you to go to Plugins > Manage Plugins... to load the newly installed plugin.
+If the installation is successful, a confirmation message will appear.

 If the installation fails, the reason for the failure will be displayed in a warning dialog.
 Most often, errors are the result of connection problems and/or missing Python modules.
 In the former case you will likely need to wait before trying the install again, in the latter case, you should install the missing modules relevant to your operating system prior to using the plugin.
 For Linux, most required modules should be available via a package manager.
 For install instructions in Windows visit the module home page.
-If you are using a proxy, you may need to configure it under Edit > Options (Gnome, OSX) or Settings > Options (KDE, Windows) on the Proxy tab.
+If you are using a proxy, you may need to configure it under Edit > Options (KDE, Windows) on the Proxy tab.